qbrilliance/qristal-core/examples/README.md

 An example demonstrating setting up a pipeline of circuit optimization passes when using Qristal.

+`circuit_optimization/sequence_pass.py`

+An example demonstrating the use of a sequence of circuit optimisation passes.
+The different orderings of circuit passes in a sequence result in different optimised circuits

 `cudaq_qft.py`

 Running QFT circuit constructed by the Qristal circuit builder on a CUDA Quantum simulator backend.
 Requires CUDA Quantum support.